Liudolf of Lotharingia

 Liudolf of Lotharingia, also Ludolf (c.
 1000 – 10 April 1031), was Count of Zutphen and Waldenburg.

-He was born in Saxony about 1000, the eldest son of Ezzo, Count Palatine of Lotharingia, and his wife Matilde of Germany, daughter of the Emperor Otto II and Theophanu.
+He was born in Saxony about 1000, the eldest son of Ezzo, Count Palatine of Lotharingia and Matilde of Germany, daughter of the Emperor Otto II and Theophanu.
 Besides being Count of Zutphen and Waldenburg, Liudolf was military commander of the army of the Archbishop of Cologne, and protector (Vogt) of the abbeys of Brauweiler, Münster and Borghorst.

 He died on 10 April 1031, and was buried with his parents in Brauweiler Abbey.

 Liudolf married Matilda of Zutphen, by whom he had issue: